 Help for Bleeding Hemorrhoids

-- Hemorrhoids can be internal or external as well as both kinds can ooze fresh red blood.
+- Hemorrhoids can be internal or external and both kinds can ooze fresh red blood.

-- If you have hemorrhaging hemorrhoids you could see bright red bloodstream in your stools, on your mouthwash or in the bathroom basin.
+- If you have blood loss hemorrhoids you could see bright red bloodstream in your bar stools, on your own mouthwash or in the bathroom basin.

-- If your hemorrhoids are bleeding for a long time you ought to consult a doctor immediately.
+- If your hemorrhoids are bleeding for a long time you need to consult a doctor immediately.

 - You may be bleeding for some other reason such as an anal fissure so it is best to get expert advice.